gmedina-de/Fluentness/README.md

 ![Fluentness logo](framework/src/main/resources/art/logo.png?raw=true "Fluentness logo")

 ## Introduction
-Fluentness is intended to be an easy-to-learn, fully-integrated, multi-platform, inter-operable, consistent and flexible application development framework.
+Fluentness is intended to be an open-source, easy-to-learn, fully-integrated, multi-platform, inter-operable, consistent and flexible application development framework.
 After a quick-start you'll be able to:
 * develop both rich desktop applications based on Swing without headaches and